Porges/ways-to-play/src/games/crown-and-anchor/crown-and-anchor.md

 ### India and Nepal

-The game was known in Mumbai and Pune{%fn%}Then called Bombay and Poona.{%endfn%} as early as 1905, as indicated by court cases from the time,[@ABookmakerAndThePolice][@HeartAnchorAndCrown] but it may have been in India for a long time prior to that.
+The game was known in Mumbai and Pune[^fn2] as early as 1905, as indicated by court cases from the time,[@ABookmakerAndThePolice][@HeartAnchorAndCrown] but it may have been in India for a long time prior to that.

+[^fn2]: Then called Bombay and Poona.

 In current times, the game is called <span lang="hi" class="aka">झंडी मुंडा</span> <span class="noun aka" lang="hi-Latn">Jhaṇḍī Muṇḍā</span> (“flag crown”?), or <span lang="hi" class="aka">खोर खोरे</span> <span class="noun aka" lang="hi-Latn">Khor Khore</span>.